-10.2.1.
+- 10.2.1.
 A bridge must be constructed only of structural steel.
-For the purposes of this competition, structural steel is defined as an iron alloy that is strongly attracted to any magnet provided by the host organization.
+For the purposes of this competition, structural steel is defined as an iron alloy that is strongly attracted to the magnet provided by the host organization.
 Solder, brazing, and structural adhesives are not permitted.
-Exceptions: Paint, decals, and other purely decorative items are permitted, and bridge parts may be labeled.
+Exceptions: Purely decorative items such as coatings and decals are permitted, and bridge parts may be labeled. - 10.2.2.
+A bridge must be constructed only of members and fasteners.